DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Related Works

 \subsection{Domain Adaptation with Events}

-When training event-based deep neural models, synthetic generation of event sequences through simulation, e.g., with the ESIM~\cite{rebecq2018esim} tool, is widely used since it easily allows to obtain precise annotations.
-However, simulated events introduce performance degradation since they do not perfectly match data from a real sensor.
-The most common miss-match source is the brightness threshold $C$ that controls the minimum per-pixel brightness change needed to generate an event in a real event camera.
-The main problem is that in a real event-based camera, $C$ is typically unknown, and it even varies over time.
-To address this issue, Gehrig~\textit{et al.} \cite{gehrig2020video} proposed to randomly sample $C$ during training, while Stoffregen \textit{et al.} \cite{stoffregen2020reducing} showed how to estimate a threshold that matches the real one, thus reducing the domain shift.
-In this work, rather than acting on the generation process, we take a different approach proposing UDA approaches to learn transferable representations that help improve the model's generalisation properties.
+When training event-based deep neural models, synthetic generation of event sequences through simulation, e.g., with the ESIM~\cite{rebecq2018esim} tool, is widely used \cite{gehrig2020video,stoffregen2020reducing,rebecq2019events,DBLP:journals/corr/abs-1906-07165}.
+However, simulated events do not perfectly match data from a real sensor, introducing performance degradation.
+The most common mismatch source is $C$, the threshold controlling the minimum per-pixel brightness change needed to generate an event, which is typically unknown and may vary over time in a real camera.
+Gehrig~\textit{et al.} \cite{gehrig2020video} addressed this issue by randomly sampling $C$ during training, while Stoffregen \textit{et al.} \cite{stoffregen2020reducing} showed how to estimate a threshold that matches the real one, thus reducing the domain shift.
+In this work, rather than acting on the generation process, we propose using UDA approaches to learn transferable representations that help improve the model's generalisation properties.